Ricette di Sicilia

 📦 Storage

-- • Store in an airtight container at room temperature.
+- • Store the sweets in an airtight container to keep their fragrance and texture intact.

-- • Enjoy within two weeks for the best flavour and texture.
+- • Enjoy within two weeks for the best freshness and authentic taste.

 🍷 Pairing